 · 1976: Birth of Visa.
 Subsequently, Hock created the name “Visa” as a coalition of international companies.
 He believed that the name was easy to say, recognizable in any language, and signified international acceptance.

 Mastercard is the next one on our list, and like its competitor, Visa, it is also an open card network.
-MasterCard boasts many benefits and has in-built features such as protection against identity theft, lounge access, extended warranties, Masterpass, etc. For more than five decades, Mastercard has made payments smart, accessible, and safer!
+MasterCard boasts many benefits and has built-in features such as protection against identity theft, lounge access, extended warranties, Masterpass, etc. For more than five decades, Mastercard has made payments smart, accessible, and safer!

 Timeline of MasterCard: